Let’s Talk About Travel Insurance: The 6 Best Travel Insurance Companies

 The best travel insurance for Digital Nomads: SafetyWing

-SafetyWing is without a doubt one of the best travel insurance companies in 2024, and offers global travel insurance that covers people from all over the world.
+SafetyWing is without a doubt one of the best travel insurance companies in 2024 and offers global travel insurance that covers people from all over the world.
 It primarily covers medical expenses, including COVID-19 care, but also includes coverage for travel delay, lost checked luggage, emergency response, natural disasters and personal liability.
 It is the perfect option for digital nomads who are looking for flexible medical care and basic travel protection while living, working or travelling abroad.

-SafetyWing offer a subscription-based monthly payment system for as little as $42 for 28 days.
+SafetyWing offers a subscription-based monthly payment system for as little as $42 for 28 days.
 You can buy insurance before or after you leave, so it’s a great option for those already on the road too.
-They’ve also created a handy map which shows all the COVID-19 travel restrictions in each country, plus you can sign up to updates and email alerts to be the first to know when things change.
+They’ve also created a handy map which shows all the COVID-19 travel restrictions in each country, plus you can sign up for updates and email alerts to be the first to know when things change.

 SafetyWing complies with US, UK, EU and UN sanctions and can even offer you some medical coverage in your home country, so you can visit home for the holidays without voiding your insurance.
 They provide incidental coverage in your home country for up to 30 days out of each 90 days of coverage, although U.S. citizens should note they can use up to 15 days out of each 90 days of coverage and the policy does not provide certain insurance benefits required by the United States’ Patient Protection and Affordable Care Act (“PPACA”).